 “The wide range of his personal qualities and professional skills evoked a great variety of at times contradictory responses and opinions.
 There was consistent agreement among these opinions that Gennady Mikhailovich possessed what is now commonly known as ‘charisma’ — whether as a friend or boss, as a recruiter or sophisticated diplomat and negotiator, as a fountain of humor and sarcasm or deeply serious analyst of international affairs, defending his point of view with impeccable logic.
 Without aiming for an authentic translation, I personally interpret this word or concept, foreign as it is to the Russian language, as a kind of attractive and even provocative charm… The manly essence of Gennady Mikhailovich invariably manifested in what the Russian language calls ‘character’.
 This particular character could not be associated with something sweet, for at its core lay a blend of unbending will and integrity.”

-Vladimir Orlov, Founder and Special Advisor of the PIR Center:
+Vladimir Orlov, Founder and Director of the PIR Center:

 “What struck me about Gennady Mikhailovich — and what continued to amaze and delight me throughout the two decades that we were acquainted — was his passion for and experience with all topics that we discussed.
 He never displayed bureaucratic indifference or boredom.
 On the contrary, his demeanor was that of a passionate professional who would delve into the depths of nonproliferation issues with all his being, not once treating it as ‘just a duty’.
 He always cared.